 Bidders conference

 The Division will hold an online bidders conference.
 The conference will be recorded.
 The participation in the conference does not constitute a threshold condition to submitting bids but it is recommended to participate in it.
 It is clarified that the only answers binding the Division are answers that will be published in writing as described in Section 8.5 below, transferring bidders’ questions and clarifications below.
+Error!
+Reference source not found.

 Transferring bidders’ questions and clarifications